devkat/kidstravel/doc/en/sbt-build-definition.md

 ## Shared project

 First one is a special Scala.js `CrossProject` that actually contains two projects: one for JS and one for JVM.
 This `shared` project contains classes, libraries and resources shared between the client and server.
-In the context of this tutorial it means just the `Api.scala` trait and `TodoItem.scala` case class.
+In the context of this tutorial it means just the `Api.scala` trait and `Poi.scala` case class.
 In a more realistic application you would have your data models etc. defined here.

 ```scala